platformsh/platformsh-docs/docs/src/create-apps/multi-app/routes.md

 ![Diagram of a project containing multiple apps](/images/config-diagrams/multiple-app.png "0.5")

-In this project, you have a CMS app, two frontend apps (one using Symfony and another using Gatsby) and a Mercure Rocks server app, defined as follows:
+In this project, you have a CMS app, two frontend apps (one using Symfony and another using Gatsby), and a Mercure Rocks server app, defined as follows:

 ```yaml {location=".platform/applications.yaml"}